Vital Statistics Re-Engineering Program. Federal Agency (93.066)

 Credentials/Documentation

-Applicant are required to provide measures of effectiveness that will demonstrate the accomplishment of the various identified objectives of the cooperative agreement.
+Applicants are required to provide measures of effectiveness that will demonstrate the accomplishment of the various identified objectives of the cooperative agreement.
 Measures must be objective and quantitative, and must measure the intended outcome.
 These measures of effectiveness must be submitted with the application and will be an element of evaluation.
-OMB Circular No. A-87 applies to this program.

 Application Procedure